GuillaumeLeBerreBIT/ChimereNanoporePipeline/README.md

 ## Usage

 To run the pipeline, go to the `workflow` folder.
 From there can use the following command (not recommended).
+When running the pipeline for the first time it will need to install all the programs used, which is done by installing all dependencies through conda from a YAML-file.
+The conda installations can take a long time to install.
 NOTE!
 Activate the snakemake conda environment to run.
 ```
 snakemake --use-conda
 ```